zero-meta/EasyClangComplete/README.md

 This plugin aims to provide easy-to-use, minimal-setup autocompletions for C++ for Sublime Text 3.
 [Support](#support-it) it if you like it.

-**OSX builds failing** After recent outage of TravisCI and new version of Sublime Text 3124 the builds on OSX started failing, while they were running well a night before.
-Please ignore the build status for OSX for now, until I find a reason for this.

 # Jump right in! #
 Follow all the following steps to ensure the plugin works as expected!